 - A boxer who has been inactive for a continuous period of more than 12 months will be removed from ratings.

 - Boxers with just one professional fight will not receive a ranking even if they have beaten a rated boxer.
-Future justification of a ranking will be dependent on the rating criteria.
+Future justification of a ranking will be in accordance to the rating criteria above-mentioned.

 - A loss by a boxer may not always result in a drop in the boxer’s ranking and equally a win may not always improve his/her ranking.